exteranto/exteranto.github.io/articles/application-configuration.md

 Exteranto skeleton ships with a default configuration file which is located at `config/index.ts`.
 This article goes line by line through this file and describes the purpose of each section.
-It also tacklets on environment variables and how to handle them.
+It also tackles on environment variables and how to handle them.

 - [Overview](#overview)